ansysresearch/Getting-Started/PythonCodeStyle.md

 # Python Code Style

-At Ansys, we encourage you to follow PEP8 code style.
+At Ansys, we encourage you to follow PEP8 coding style.
 Below, you can find some of most important guidelines.
 Additional examples can be found at [here](https://www.python.org/dev/peps/pep-0008/).

 - Naming Conventions:
     - Choose meaningful names for your variables.
-    - Use lower_case_with_underscore convection for variables and function names.
+    - Use lower_case_with_underscore convection for variable and function names.
 	- Use CAPTITAL convection to define constants.
 	- Use CamelCase convention for classes.